-Tides are already running about 1' above normal along the Gulf Coast at high tide, which could result in some nuisance flooding of normally flood-prone areas.
+Tides are already running about 1-2' above normal along the Gulf Coast at high tide, which could result in some nuisance minor flooding of normally flood-prone areas.

-Minor flooding is expected at high tide starting tonight and continuing through the middle of the week in the Panhandle and Big Bend.
+Minor flooding is expected at high tide through the middle of the week in the Panhandle and Big Bend.